snap-research/sds/README.md

 - [ ] How to support multiple instances of the *same* dataset in a single process?
 That might lead to race conditions in downloading/eviction.
 - [ ] We likely also need some node-level file lock to keep disk usage information for caching, since each new iterator instance is thinking that it's starting from scratch.
 - [ ] Shutdown for num_workers > 0 is quite slow.
 Not sure why.
-- [ ] Clean broken samples from disk.
+- [x] Clean broken samples from disk.
 - [x] Time-based garbage collection.
 - [ ] State dict management.
 - [ ] Can we construct a remote S3 index in parallel?
+- [ ] Construct an index for a local/remote directory.

 # Installation